jaem-seo/tokagrad/README.md

 Streamlit digital-twin interface.

-TokaGrad is intended for rapid scenario exploration, control studies, and surrogate-model development.
+TokaGrad is intended for rapid scenario exploration, control studies, and reactor design optimization.
 It is not a replacement for validated integrated modelling systems such as ASTRA, JINTRAC, RAPTOR, TORAX, or TRANSP, nor for a full Grad-Shafranov or gyrokinetic solver.